Derek-TH-Wang/hybrid_gait/README.md

 The training task is to train the different gait type according to the various vel input.

-The algorithm stucture is hybrid, which means we use RL to train the 4 gait params(gait period, gait offset, gait duration).
+The algorithm stucture is hybrid, which means we use RL to train the 4 gait params(gait_type, gait period, gait offset, gait duration).
 Then the gait params are as the input to the MPC controller, which calculate the joint torque.

 We use openai-gym as the RL framework, and use stable-baselines(PPO) as the RL algorithm lib.